iank0430/quant-finance-portfolio/README.md

 ---

 ## Project Overview
-This repository is a personal exploration of **quantitative finance and portfolio analysis**.
-The goal is to build a small-scale toolkit for analyzing historical stock prices, visualizing trends, simulating trading strategies, and measuring portfolio risk.
+This repository is a personal exploration of quantitative finance and portfolio analysis.
+The goal here is to build a small-scale toolkit for analyzing historical stock prices, visualizing trends, simulating trading strategies, and measuring portfolio risk.

-The project is structured around **Jupyter notebooks** and Python scripts that allow for flexible experimentation and reproducible results.
+The project is structured around Jupyter notebooks and Python scripts that allow for experimentation and reproducible results.

 ---